Experience Design and UX: What It Is and Why Is It Important?

 User experience brought empathy to the forefront of UX practices.
 Today, customer-first design principles and product development strategies are not only common but expected.
 UX teams are usually responsible for bringing their user research discoveries to the visual designers, interaction designers, UX engineers, content writers, and software development teams to create a cohesive, delightful user experience.

-Experience design takes that already robust field of user experience to the next level.
 Keep reading to discover exactly what experience design is, how it fits in with the existing UX disciplines, and what it means in practice for UX teams.

-Experience Design Defined
+Experience Design (XD) Defined

 If all the specialized disciplines within UX are the sand, experience design is the bucket.
 The fuller your bucket of sand, the bigger, better castle you can build.
+But, what is Experience Design?
+How exactly does this discipline have to do with the design of experiences?
+We will now aim to provide you with a brief overview of the most important concepts in this incipient field.

 - Location: Does the design speak to your rural user, or does your visual design display images of traffic jams and subways?